danaeko/ML-project-MSc/project2/ReadMe.txt

-Run the script 'script_code.sh'
+Run the script script_code.sh

-The script does the following
+The script performs the following tasks:

-1. Read the dataset and provides a description of the corresponding data
+Reads the dataset and provides a description of the corresponding data.

-2. Create PCA, FA and KPCA plots.
+  1. Creates PCA, FA, and KPCA plots.

-3. Tests 6 different classification models with K fold cross validation in order to select the best hyper-parameters for each model
+  2. Tests six different classification models using K-fold cross-validation to select the best hyperparameters for     each model.

-4. With the best models from step 2 runs 2 different algorithms for feature selection
+  3. Uses the best models from step 3 to run two different algorithms for feature selection.

-5. Test the performance of each model, using the optimal hyper-parameters and features from step 2 and 3 respectively
+  4. Evaluates the performance of each model using the optimal hyperparameters and selected features from steps 3 and   4, respectively.